dgnosov/pockeball_challenge_dhd/README.md

-# Pockeball - challenge by Bruno Simon
+# Pokeball - challenge by Bruno Simon

 This project is base on ThreeJS and Vite to take part in Bruno Simon's challenge